enso-managers/home/tools/intro-sheet2reqif.md

 Of course, "domain.tld/path/" has to be replaced according to your installation.

 Many environments such as MS Teams® inhibit the execution of scripts and are thus not suited for installation of the app.
+However, any standard web-server such as Apache can be used.

 ### Use the Installed App